castlele/kbase/computer_science/dataStructures/hash_table.md

   - datastructures
   - cs
 ---
+**Hash table** is a data structure which organizes data using **hash functions** in order to support quick search and insertion.

+There are tow different kinds of **hash table**:
+- **hash map**: implementation of the map data structure to store key/value pairs
+- **hash set**: implementation of the set data structure to store no repeated values

 **Hash map** is a data structure that holds its data in key/value pairs persisting random access to each element.

 ![video](https://www.youtube.com/watch?v=h2d9b_nEzoA)